sseungh/mcp-server-qdrant/README.md

 ## Read-Only Mode

 The server can be configured to operate in read-only mode by setting the `QDRANT_READ_ONLY` environment variable to `true`.
 In this mode:

 - The `qdrant-store` tool is disabled
-- In Multi-Collection Mode, the `qdrant-create-collection` tool is also disabled
+- The `qdrant-create-collection` tool is disabled
 - All write operations are prevented
 - Only search and retrieval operations are allowed

 This mode is useful when you want to provide search capabilities over an existing dataset without allowing modifications.
 Example configuration:

 ```bash
 QDRANT_URL="http://localhost:6333" \